Team

 Katie Pine

-Katie Pine is an Assistant Professor in the College of Health Solutions at Arizona State University.
+Katie Pine is an Associate Professor in the College of Health Solutions at Arizona State University.
 Her interdisciplinary work lies at the intersection of health informatics, human-computer interaction (HCI), computer supported cooperative work (CSCW), and organization studies.
 She draws on and contributes to these fields with a focus on technology and work in the context of healthcare.
 Her work specifically examines how people use information and communications technologies (ICTs) as part of healthcare practice and how the design of ICTs, the contexts of ICT use, and the ways that people use ICTs impact how people give and receive healthcare.
-Pine has an ongoing stream of research examining data work, the situated social, technical, and organizational practices through which data are created, managed, and deployed.
-She utilizes primarily qualitative methods and collaborates to conduct team-based mixed methods studies and action research in concert with community and clinical partners.

 Yunan Chen